NetApp speeds up share buyback, starts dividend

-(Reuters) - Data storage equipment maker NetApp Inc (NTAP.O), under pressure from activist shareholder Elliott Management, said it would spend about $1 billion in the next four months to buy back shares.
+(Reuters) - Data storage equipment maker NetApp Inc (NTAP.O), under pressure from activist shareholder Eliott Management, said it would spend about $1 billion in the next four months to buy back shares.

 Shares of the company, which also initiated a quarterly dividend and cut about 7 percent of its workforce, rose 4 percent in trading after the bell.